fbpx

 Woods and whales

 Play golf: Head for the Parksville Qualicum Beach region if it’s an oceanside spring escape you’re after.
 Here you’ll find three wonderful oceanside golf courses in Fairwinds Golf Club and Morningstar Golf Club.
-We’ve even set up a really great Parksville Spring Beach & Golf Special for you – three rounds of golf (one at each of the above courses) and a two night stay for just $435 pp. All you have to do is show up!
+We’ve even set up a really great Parksville Spring Beach & Golf Special for you – three rounds of golf (one at each of the above courses) and a two night stay.
+All you have to do is show up!

 If you’re after an exhaustive list of things to do after golfing, look no further than this list of 47 Things To Do in Parksville Qualicum Beach.